gmeks/myUplinkSmartConnect/README.md

 https://hub.docker.com/r/erlingsaeterdal/myuplinksmartconnect

 **Future plan**
-- Better linux support, to allow containers.
+- Full integration with home assistant as a integration? ( This depends a bit on having someone know the homeassistant part, so help building a package that runs the existing container)
-- Full integration with home assistant as a integration?
+- Support a more targeted heating mode, where you set desired energi in the tank for spesific hours, and it calculates the cheapest way to reach this goal.

 * How far this is taken depends alot of to what degree others use it *